LWLock:MultiXact

 Context

-A multixact is a secondary data structure that stores a list of transaction IDs (XIDs) that reference the same table row.
-When a single transaction references a row in a table, the transaction ID is stored in the table.
+A multixact is a data structure that stores a list of transaction IDs (XIDs) that modify the same table row.
+When a single transaction references a row in a table, the transaction ID is stored in the table header row.
 When multiple transactions reference the same row in a table, the list of transaction IDs is stored in the multixact data structure.
 The multixact wait events indicate that a session is retrieving from the data structure the list of transactions that refer to a given row in a table.

 Likely causes of increased waits